 While holding the angle stop valve in place slide the nut and sleeve all the way up to the valve and thread the nut on as far as you can with your hand.
 Use one pair of pliers to hold the compression valve where you want it to face and another set of pliers on the nut tightening it firmly.
 The nut should turn about a ¼ of a turn after it has been tightened by hand.Continue to 6 of 6 below.

 Check For Leaks

-Compression valves can sometimes have a slow leak and it is always a good idea to check back and hour after installation and sometimes even the next day to make sure it is not seeping.
-If you notice a leak shut the water off, remove the pressure from the line and then try to tighten the compression nut a little more and check it again.
+Compression valves can sometimes have a slow leak, and it is always a good idea to check back an hour after installation and sometimes even the next day to make sure it is not seeping.
+If you notice a leak shut the water off, remove the pressure from the line and then try to tighten the compression nut a little more and recheck it.